codecadet588/ProSensia/README.md

 2. Python scripts, notebooks, or code files 3.Screenshots or demos (if relevant)

-##How to Use This Repo
+## How to Use This Repo
-1.Clone the repo to your local machine:
+Clone the repo to your local machine:
 (git clone https://github.com/yourusername/prosensia-internship-tasks.git)
-2.Navigate into any folder to explore that specific task.
+Navigate into any folder to explore that specific task.
-3.Follow the instructions in the code comments.
+Follow the instructions in the code comments.

-##License
+## License
 This repository is open for learning purposes.
 Please feel free to explore and adapt.
 If you wish to use any code snippet in your own project, do give credit.

-##Author
+## Author
 Muhammad Qasim Khan
 AI Student | Intern @ ProSensia | Writer & Problem-Solver